scicloj/scicloj.github.io/content/en/docs/community/groups/scinoj-light/index.md

 * Encourage Clojurians to create small-but-complete usage stories of [Noj](https://scicloj.github.io/noj) and related libraries.
 Help them in the process.
 * Focus on small stories and make it easy to contribute a topic.
 * Explore our online conferencing practices in preparation for bigger "SciNoj" conferences where more established projects will be presented.
+* Make the content accessible to people who are new to Clojure.
 * Offer a [cynosure](https://www.merriam-webster.com/dictionary/cynosure) for anybody who wishes to explore data with Clojure.

 ## Timeline